 - Finally, the signature, can be either symmetric or assymmetric as described below.

 Symmetric Signatures allow your auth server to create a token using the API key, similar to the general token auth.
-The difference being, they do not need to make a seperate token request to Ably.
+The difference being, they do not need to make a separate token request to Ably.
 Since, Ably already has the API key, it verifies the JWT after decoding it using the same hashing algorithm that was used by your auth server and considers the request authentic if the keys match.

 Asymmetric Signatures are similar in terms of their working as the symmetric signatures.
 However, in this case your auth server would use a private key to create the token.
 This feature is currently not available in Ably.
 However, if your business explicitly requires using asymmetric signatures for JWT auth with Ably, get in touch with us and we’d be happy to help!